vlmlee/Wordle-Dapp/README.md

 Come play with it live [here](https://master.dme99r4sotkse.amplifyapp.com/).

-## Deploy to Sepolia Testnet with Infura
+## Deploying to Sepolia Testnet with Infura

 First, create a `.env` file and put in your Infura credentials (make sure to `.gitignore` this file):